YHPeter/trojan-gfw-configuration/README_EN.md

 ```
 Save changing after editing!!!

-## start and stop command
+## Control commands (start and stop)

+The details can visit master branch of this [project](https://github.com/YHPeter/Trojan-gfw-configuration)

-Download release files, thay are designed for MacOS and Windows with control commands, also delete the useless files in offical releases.
+Download [Release files](https://github.com/YHPeter/Trojan-gfw-configuration-explanation/releases), thay are designed for MacOS and Windows with control commands, also delete the useless files in offical releases.

 # Trojan Server Common Commands